Overview - International trade in goods

 - enable EU authorities to define and implement anti-dumping policies;

-- constitute an essential source of information for balance of payments statistics, national accounts and economic studies; and
+- constitute an essential source of information for balance of payments statistics, national accounts and economic studies;

 - help EU businesses conduct market research and define their commercial strategy.

 Statistics satisfy these needs in a variety of ways.
 Users may need either annual aggregated or detailed monthly data on products or partner countries.
 They may be interested in trade values in current prices or at constant prices.
 Alternatively, their interest may be in quantities rather than in values.
 These examples, which are far from exhaustive, show the diversity of users and their requirements.
-Eurostat tries to meet these various needs and to adapt to a changing environment, such as changes due to globalisation.